rickyvetter/reductive/README.md

 Its scope goes beyond that of managing state for a single component, and concerns the application as a whole.

+## Use case

+For simpler use cases, it might be sufficient with the [`useReducer`](https://reactjs.org/docs/hooks-reference.html#usereducer) hook to manage state on a component level, or combining this approach with react [context](https://reactjs.org/docs/context.html) to allow components deeper in the tree receive updates via `useContext` hook.
+For more, see [you might not need redux](https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367), especially so in a language which provides good enough construction blocks out of the box.

+The mentioned approach, however, doesn't allow to subscribe to only part of the global state, resulting in all subscribed components re-render any time something in the state changes (even if they are not interested in particular updates).
+This is a known issue and occurs since there is no bail-out mechanism inside `useContext`, see [long github thread](https://github.com/facebook/react/issues/14110) for a really deep insight.

+This might not be a problem for many applications, or might become a one for the others. `reductive` exposes `useSelector` hook, that makes sure only the components interested in a particular update are re-rendered, and not the rest.

 ## Installation

 Install via: